chakradhari/Techechelons_Project/README.md

 I have added an navigation from task 1 to task 2.
 There is a hyperlink named AboutUs at the bottom of the page.
 You can resize the window and see the effects of aboutus page.

-I have used external library font-awesome for icon.
+I have used external library font-awesome for icons.